colinyjchung/darkdragons/content/post/octomasses-make-me-hurl.md

 Orlan with his shiny new armor leads the way.
 The stench gets worse.
 Just this weird oily smokey smell.
 They see shapes in the mist moving about.
 Cautiously, they approach... and they see five grey-robed men.
 It is at this moment they realize the grey-robed men have no face.
 It's blank rubbery flesh.
 Their stomach appears to roil like muddy waters. _Perhaps they have small tentacles coming out of their belly button like the man they met at Wyrmskull?_

 The faceless grey-robed men are standing in a circle and chanting in a strange ululating voice in unison.
 Orlan attacks.
 The staircase is narrow and no one else can get close.
 Aranna and Elyssa fire arrows.
+Lane the Silvertongue shouts encouraging words at his allies.
 Orlan cuts one down.
 The body of the cultist bursts open.
 Blood sprays everywhere, and from inside the body, a mass of bloody guts and tentacles and general ickiness leaps out... and attacks Orlan.
 Aranna gags and shudders.
 Emma gets paper IRL to draw the octo-mass for Aranna.

 The party kills more cultists.
 Two fall to their death.
 Another two die on the steps and more octo-masses leap out, grossing Aranna out as everyone IRL is now drawing pictures of what they imagine one would look like for her.

 ## First Brush with the Pit Beast

 After dispatching with the cultists, they reach a landing with a large stone door.
 There are two more landings further down the stairs, but after exploring them, The Snack Club backtracks to the first one and push the door open.
 It's a narrow hallway.
 Lane Weaver volunteers to go in after Veleris had ensured the hallway is not trapped.
 Lane is ambushed by two cultists as he enters the room.
 Three more in the back near an altar are chanting their strange song.
-They chant louder and louder and at fever pitch... and outside, a giant vermiform tentacle comes screeching out of the mist.
+They chant louder and louder and at fever pitch...  outside, a giant vermiform tentacle comes screeching out of the mist.
 It lashes out and grabs Purple Nurple.
 Purple Nurple slashes at it to free himself, fails.
 Inside the altar room, Lane fights the cultists.
 Aranna shoots an arrow past her brother to kill one of the chanting cultists.
 Emma Frog attempts to cast _magic bulwark_ to stop the chanting's effect.
 It fails.
 Purple Nurple transforms into a bird to escape the tentacle.
 It's a brilliant move.

 When Purple Nurple returns to the landing in human form, the party rushes into the altar room, closing the door behind them.
 They realize that Purple Nurple's brush with the giant tentacle was an extremely close call.
 Anyone else would've fallen to their death.
 It was only because of Purple's shape shifting ability that he escaped.